joewiz/exist-cjk/README.md

 ### Credits

 *   Icons made by [Freepik](http://www.freepik.com) from [Flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).
 *   The SmartCN analyzer was extracted from Apache Lucene.
-Lucene released under the [Apache Software License](http://www.apache.org/licenses/LICENSE-2.0).
+Lucene is released under the [Apache Software License](http://www.apache.org/licenses/LICENSE-2.0).